PaulCharlton/cv/stories/JavaFX.md

 Sun Microsystems Inc., and all Java released products, were acquired by Oracle, Inc, for \$9.50 per share at a \$7.4 billion valuation.

 ### Closing thoughts
 How much of the price change from Dec 2, 2008 until April 20, 2009 -- from \$2.83 to \$9.50 is attributable to the successful on-time launch of JavaFX?
-That was a swing in market cap from \$2.2 billion, with an increase of \$5.2 billion to a resulting \$7.4 billion in a 5-month period.
+That was a swing in market cap from \$2.2 billion, with an increase of \$5.2 billion, to a resulting \$7.4 billion in a 5-month period.
 Other than the news of the acquisition, what other positive news contributed to the valuation of the ticker JAVA in that timeframe?

 ```
 C